ytechie/msdevshow/src/render/2019/06/better-code-with-steve-smith/index.html.md

 ### Steve Smith

 Steve Smith, who goes by Ardalis online, is an experienced software developer and architect who acts as a force multiplier for dev teams.
 Steve and his team provide training, coaching, mentoring and assessments.
-Steve is also a former US Army combat engineer officer and Iraq war veteran and has started and sold several businesses along with his wife and business partner Dr. Michelle Smith.
+Steve is also a former US Army combat engineer officer and Iraq war veteran and, along with his wife and business partner Dr. Michelle Smith, has started and sold several businesses.

  - [@ardalis](https://twitter.com/ardalis)
  - [ardalis.com](https://ardalis.com/)